SantaKolosovska/PianoGame/README.md

 - displaying accumulated points while playing
 - different color palettes to choose from
 - instead of one also two or three octaves could be used

-- display chords (starting with simple major and minor chords)
+- learn chords starting with simple major and minor chords
-- find chords by ear like in the note game (playing three notes at a time would be too much to ask, so instead by pressing the root note the whole chord would be played back and displayed (by darkening corresponding keys keys).
+- find chords by ear like in the note game.
+Asking the useer to play three notes at a time would be too much to ask, so instead by pressing the root note the whole chord would be played back and displayed (by darkening corresponding keys)
+- different key sounds to choose from